benrich/show-variations-on-shop-category-woocommerce/README.md

 I firstly used Gravity Master's plugin but found it not suitable for my needs.
 So I stripped out everything I didn't need and rewrote other bits.

 The plugin's logic has been flipped.
 The plugin did apply itself to all categories except categories you choose to exclude.
-In my version is only applies itself to categories you pick.
+In my version it only applies itself to categories you pick.

 The cron class isn't needed (and commented out).